 Talking with your lender as soon as possible is one of the most effective ways to get immediate payment relief during financial hardship.
 In addition to setting up payment deferment or forbearance, there are a few other steps you can take if you can’t pay your loans:

 - Cut discretionary spending.
-Review all of your nonessential spending, like dining out, shopping and even streaming subscriptions.
-Find areas that you can cut from your monthly budget to clear up funds for loan payments.
+Review all of your nonessential spending, like dining out, shopping and even having streaming subscriptions.
+Find areas that you can cut from your monthly budget to free up funds for loan payments.